theninthsky/client-side-rendering/README.md

 `
 ```

-Now all async vendor chunks will be fetched in parallel with their parent async chunks:
+Now all async vendor chunks will be fetched in parallel with their parent async chunk:

 [image]